 Calendar Tip: When using the calendar, click on the month at the top to list the months, then, if needed, click on the year at the top to list years.
 Click to pick a year, pick a month and pick a day.
 Naturally you can scroll through the months and days too.
 Or you can click on "Today" to quickly select the current date.

 If you prefer not using a calendar, single click on a date or use the [Tab] key (or [Shift][Tab]) to select a date.
 Then, as mentioned, type 8 digits only - no need to type the date part separators.
 Also, because the date is selected, you do not need to clear the prior date before typing.
-If mm/dd/yyyy is selected for the date format, for March 15, 2016, type 03152016.
+If your selected date format equals mm/dd/yyyy, then for March 15, 2016, type 03152016.

 ROI or Return on Investment calculates the percentage gained or lost on an investment.